20 Chemistry Jokes Every Science Nerd Will Appreciate

 Keep telling them until you get a reaction.

 Get it?!
 Like a chemical reaction.
 Chemistry jokes are funny.
+Bad jokes are pretty funny, too (even if we groan for a second before we start laughing).

 I tried writing jokes about the periodic table…